Nebular Line Emission During the Epoch of Reionization: Conclusions

 \section{Conclusions}

 Using the large cosmological hydrodynamical simulation \bluetides\ combined with photoionisation modelling we have made detailed predictions for the luminosities (including luminosity function) and equivalent widths of twelve prominent rest-frame UV and optical emission lines for galaxies with $M^{\star}>10^{8}\,{\rm M_{\odot}}$ across the EoR ($8<z<13$).
+As part of this analysis we also explored the impact of various modelling assumptions including the choice of stellar population synthesis model, initial mass function, and photoionisation modelling, finding that these can have a significant impact.